-- 10 fresh thyme sprigs
+- 10 sprigs fresh thyme

 - A few fresh sage leaves

-- 2 heads garlic broken into individual cloves, unpeeled & crushed
+- 2 heads garlic broken into individual cloves unpeeled & crushed

 - 5 pounds ice cubes

-- 16 tbsp unsalted butter, softened
+- 16 tablespoons unsalted butter softened

-- 2 lemons, zested
+- 2 lemons zested

-- 1 tbsp fresh sage, chopped
+- 1 tablespoon fresh sage chopped

-- 1 tbsp fresh thyme leaves
+- 1 tablespoon fresh thyme leaves

-- If frozen, thaw turkey according to weight
+- If frozen, thaw turkey according to weight [see notes]

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F.

 - Assemble the herb butter in a small bowl.
 Using your fingers, by the neck loosen the skin on the turkey so you can get under it and insert the herb butter.
 You can also use the extra herb butter to rub on the outside as well.

-- Remove turkey and transfer to a cutting board or serving dish and allow to rest for 15 minutes before carving/serving.
+- Remove turkey and transfer to a cutting board or serving dish and allow to rest for 20 minutes before carving/serving.